SDGforskning/sdg-strings/SDG02_query_action_WoS.md

       ("food production" OR "food grower$" OR "farm*" OR "agricultur*" OR "ecoagricultur*" OR "eco-agricultur*"
-      OR "cropping system$" OR "orchard$" OR "arable land$" OR "pasture$" OR "pastoralist$" OR "agroforest*" OR "silvopastur*"
+      OR "cropping system$" OR "orchard$" OR "arable land$" OR "pasture$" OR "pastoralist$" OR "agroforest*" OR "silvopastur*" OR "silvopastoral*"
       OR "aquaculture" OR "fisher*" OR "fish farm*"
       OR
         (
-          ("crop$" OR "grain$" OR "vegetable$" OR "fruit$" OR "cereal$" OR "rice" OR "wheat" OR "maize" OR "pulses" OR "livestock" OR "fish" OR "cattle" OR "sheep" OR "poultry" OR "pig$" OR "goat$" OR "chicken$" OR "buffalo*" OR "ducks"
+          ("crop$" OR "grain$" OR "vegetable$" OR "fruit$" OR "cereal$" OR "rice" OR "wheat" OR "maize" OR "pulses" OR "livestock" OR "fish" OR "cattle" OR "sheep" OR "poultry" OR "pig$" OR "goat$" OR "chicken$" OR "buffalo*" OR "duck$"
           )
           NEAR/5
-              ("production" OR "producer$" OR "grower$")
+              ("production" OR "producer$" OR "grower$" OR "herder$" OR "herding" OR "ranch*" OR "plantation$") )
       )
-      )
       NEAR/15
-          ("resilien*" OR "livelihood vulnerability index"
+          ("resilien*" OR "livelihood vulnerability"
           OR (("disaster$" OR "risk$") NEAR/3 ("plan*" OR "strateg*" OR "reduc*" OR "relief" OR "manag*")) OR
             (